jeremyckahn/chitchatter/README.md

 #### Peers won't connect

-This could happen for a variety of reasons.
-The most likely of which is that one or more peers cannot connect directly and must use the configured STUN/TURN relay as a fallback.
-The standard relay (https://www.metered.ca/tools/openrelay/) is free and does not guarantee any level of service, so it may simply be unavailable for some time (or just not work at all for some users).
-There's not much to do other than wait until it becomes available again, or possibly try from another device or location.
+This could happen for a variety of network-related reasons.
+The most likely of which is that one or more peers cannot connect directly and must use the configured TURN server relay as a fallback.
+By default Chitchatter does not configure a TURN server because they cost money, but you can self-host Chitchatter and use your own (see [`src/config/rtcConfig.ts`](https://github.com/jeremyckahn/chitchatter/blob/develop/src/config/rtcConfig.ts)).

 ##### Firefox-specific